Psychology is the science of behavior and mind, including conscious and unconscious phenomena, as well as feeling and thought.

-To provide scholarships for students who aspire to graduate-level training with the intention of securing a faculty position in higher education.
+The Bolt Family Psychology Scholarship provides opportunities for Calvin University students who aspire to graduate-level training with the intention of securing a faculty position in higher education.
 Students should be entering junior or senior year, having a cumulative GPA of 3.30 or higher and psychology major must be interested in pursuing a career in higher education most of all financial need is considered.
-They award $3,100 has a stipend.

 Alfred J. Reynolds and Bette Reynolds Goote Scholarship in Psychology

-This scholarship in his memory to recognize his achievements and to encourage and honor Calvin students studying in the field of psychology.
+This Calvin University scholarship was established by Bette Reynolds-Goote in memory of her husband, Alfred J. Reynolds to recognize his achievements and to encourage Calvin students studying in the field of psychology.
 Students should be entering junior or senior year, having a cumulative GPA of 2.50 or higher.
 They award $4,450 as a stipend.

 Renee and Robert Rietema Family Psychology Scholarship

-This scholarship focused on psychology and engineering students in recognition of the disciplines.
+This Calvin University scholarship is targeted towards psychology and engineering students.
 Students should be entering sophomore, junior or senior year, having a cumulative GPA of 3.00 or higher.
 They award $3,000 has a stipend.